How Can I Collect Child Support If My Ex Leaves the State?

 - Filing contempt of court charges for your ex failing to obey a child support order.

 Do not allow your child’s other parent to ignore their parental duties.
 Reach out to an experienced Montgomery County family law attorney at the Law Offices of Sheryl R. Rentz, P.C., today to learn how to enforce your child support order.
-Call our office toll-free at (866) 290-9292 and schedule a free case evaluation.
+Call our office at (610) 645-0100 and schedule a free case evaluation.